The 7 Areas of Global Politics

 The following is a list of the ways we make sense of things in Global Politics (followed by a handy way to remember them).

 - Look for an interesting case that is similar somehow to the main case that you’re using.

 - Contrast your cases.
 Explain some of the differences.

 - Draw on your insights from comparing and contrasting to make sense of what is going on in the main case and perhaps note why one situation was more successful than another.

-- To do you this, draw on the contemporary cases you have analysed in class.
-(Global Politics Mastery Members can access my cases).
+- To do you this, draw on the contemporary cases you have analyzed in class and others you're aware of.

 - There are two sides to every story, at least.
 Share these perspectives, to help us understand the case (or to answer the question).
 Share how various groups and individuals are seeing things differently.

 - Try to pull in insights from powerful and less powerful groups and individuals.

 - Be careful to not simply guess at how people feel or how they see things.
 Often how people see things is not what you would expect --which is really the point.